• Sigiriya Rock

 WELCOME

-The Friends of Sri Lanka Association was set up at the request of Sri Lanka’s longest-serving foreign minister, the Late Abdul C.S.
+The Friends of Sri Lanka Association was set up at the request of Sri Lanka’s longest-serving foreign minister, Abdul C.S.
 Hameed, to promote Sri Lanka and foster friendships among those who are passionate about Sri Lanka.
+The late Sir John Nicholas KCVO CMG was the founding Chairman.

 We are a diverse, non-political association whose members share a common interest – Sri Lanka.
 We are not a charity, although from time to time we do make donations to charities that help people in Sri Lanka.

-Our membership includes former British foreign diplomats, expatriates and residents of Sri Lanka, British nationals who have lived or worked in Sri Lanka or just come to love the country as tourists.
-Our Chairman is Sir Peter Heap KCMG.
+Our membership includes former British diplomats, expatriates and residents of Sri Lanka, British nationals who have lived or worked in Sri Lanka or just come to love the country as tourists.
+Our Chairman is Sir Dominick Chilcott KCMG who served as a British diplomat with the UK Foreign Commonwealth and Development Office.

 We organise several events each year, the majority of which are held in and around London.
 Please visit our Events Page for more details of recent and planned events.
-Our two regular annual events are the Annual General Meeting, held at the High Commission of Sri Lanka in London and our Annual Lunch.
+Our two regular annual events are the Annual General Meeting, held at the High Commission of Sri Lanka in London and our Annual Lunch, which will be held on 13th November 2025 at Westminster Cathedral Hall.

-The former is always very well attended and, after the formal process of the meeting, the High Commissioner usually hosts a cocktail party for members and their guests.
+The former is always very well attended and, after the formal process of the meeting, we host a cocktail party for members and their guests in the company of the High Commissioner.
 The latter is held in London in the autumn.
-For over a decade, the Annual Lunch was held at the Rifles Club (which sadly closed).
-Then we moved to the beautiful and prestigious London Scottish Regiment Club in Westminster.
-This most popular event is free of speeches and any other formal process and is a good opportunity to meet up with friends old and new, to enjoy a splendid Sri Lankan rice and curry.
+The annual lunch is one of our most popular events, does not involve any other formal process and is a good opportunity to meet up with friends old and new, to enjoy a splendid Sri Lankan rice and curry.
+You will also have the chance to participate in our effective and successful Support Sri Lanka, Buy Sri Lankan Campaign which has been running for four years.
+This gives members an opportunity to buy items from UK stall holders that help support businesses, individuals and organisations in Sri Lanka.

 Typically our events are themed around Sri Lanka; with talks from authors inspired by Sri Lanka, to walking tours around London exploring the Ceylon tea trail or events focused on promoting trading relationships between Sri Lanka and the UK.